kistofe/Boss-Design/README.md

 Depending on their role, Bosses can be:

 ### Mini-Boss or Sub-Boss
 They are not "Bosses" as we all know, but exceptionally strong enemies that tend to appear in the middle of a level.
-With a Mini-Boss design, what is more important is to center on its gameplay, rather than other aspects other type of Bosses do have.

 ### Secondary Boss
 ### Main Boss
 ### Final Boss
+The Final Boss of a videogame is also a kind of Main Boss.
+It differs from the rest in the fact that it generally appears more than once throughout the whole game, which creates a deeper relation with the player.
+Memorable

+### Design differences between them
 ## What do boss battles mean for players?
 ### Feeling of Mastery
 Boss fights have a unique feeling among all battles in videogame.
 They are distinct to normal battles in the sense that they do not aim to serve as learning tools or to test if the player can use new skills, they serve as challenges to test whether the player has mastered the previously learned skills in the game.